aplteam/MarkAPL/Docs/QuickIntro.md

 Call `MarkAPL.Reference 0` in order to view the comprehensive documentation.

-Note that this requires the files Markdown_CheatSheet.html and Markdown.html respectively to be found either in the current directory or in a folder `Files\` in the current directory.
+Note that this requires the files MarkAPL_CheatSheet.html and MarkAPL.html respectively to be found either in the current directory or in a folder `files\` in the current directory.

 If those assumptions don't work you must tell `Help` (or `Reference`) where to find the file in question:

 ~~~
       parms←MarkAPL.CreateHelpParms
-      parms.homeFolder←'C:\WhereMarkdown2HTML_lives'
+      parms.homeFolder←'C:\Where_MarkAPLs_HTML_lives'
       parms MarkAPL.Help 0
 ~~~